bacarmo/ThermoelasticAcoustic.jl/docs/src/methods/scheme2.md

 \end{align*}
 ```
 ## Solving the Algebraic Systems
-Proceeding analogously to Strategy 2 of Scheme 1, the matrix formulation can be rewritten as:
+The matrix formulation can be rewritten as:
 ```math
 \begin{align*}
 &